 My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

-For an introspective eight-year-old child, no other place could compare.
+For an introspective ten-year-old child, no other place could compare.
 Not having been to many other places, I didn’t have anything with which to compare it.

-I loved being here in ‘my meadow.’
-Thinking of it that way made sense to me.
+I loved being here in ‘my meadow.‘ Thinking of it that way made sense to me.
 No one else could see what I saw, except the cows.
-They seemed to enjoy it.
+They weren’t talking, but seemed to enjoy it.

 People often said in jest that Pennsylvania had only two seasons, winter and the Fourth of July.
 Long harsh snow and icy winters gave way to short three summer months.
 This made summer seem practically non-existent.